 Guaranteed to become one of your favorite ways to prepare steak!
 This grilled flank steak is stuffed with a fajita vegetable sauté and melted pepper jack cheese.
 If you're looking for a new spin on the classic steak recipe, then you have gotta try this stuffed flank steak on your next cookout!

-And while you're grilling, pair it with this Grilled Corn on the Cob!
+And while you're grilling, pair it with this Grilled Corn with Cotija Cheese!

 A delicious steak fajita recipe that's both grilled and stuffed.
 You are about to fall in love with this beef flank.
 I absolutely love steak on a nice summer day and let me tell you, this stuffed flank steak really hits the spot!